kadena-community/kadena.js/packages/libs/react-ui/README.md

 > Note: We understand that just inverting colors is not enough to achieve good
 > UX in dark mode.
 We are using this color inversion in conjunction with custom
-> color selection to style dark mode within our applications
+> color selection to style dark mode within our applications.

 ### Running Storybook